Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: Ethics Statement

 We recognize that our research on the integration of large language models (LLMs) in education ventures into a less explored territory of NLP with numerous ethical considerations.
 LLMs open up new possibilities for enhancing the quality of human education, however there are several ethical considerations we actively took into consideration while performing this work.
 We hope that these serve as guidelines for responsible practices, and hope that future work does the same.

 First is the privacy of both students and tutors.
-We obtained approval from the tutoring program for repurposing the data into the \frameworkname{} dataset.
+We obtained approval from the tutoring program for repurposing the data for our dataset.
 We handled all data with strict confidentiality, adhering to best practices in data anonymization and storage security.

 Furthermore, we are committed to promoting equity and inclusivity in education.
 The compensation provided to the experienced math teachers involved in our benchmarking process was set at a significantly higher rate, reflecting our recognition of their invaluable contributions and domain expertise.
 By compensating teachers fairly, we aim to foster a culture of respect, collaboration, and mutual support within the NLP and education community.